CMMC vs. FedRAMP

 Why Should I Become FedRAMP or CMMC Certified?

-As technology continues to evolve, stringent security measures are implemented in the federal landscape to minimize vulnerabilities and prevent data breaches, like CMMC and FedRAMP.
+As technology continues to evolve, stringent security measures are needed to minimize vulnerabilities and prevent data breaches, like CMMC and FedRAMP.
 FedRAMP and CMMC certifications offer many advantages for contractors, such as enhanced security posture, cost savings, and competitive advantage.
 Being certified demonstrates your commitment to cybersecurity and compliance and increases your opportunities to work with federal agencies and the DoD.
-And of course, these certifications may be required.
+And of course, these certifications may be required to go after certain opportunities, or for you to sell to any federal customers.
+Once CMMC starts appearing more in contracts, it'll become a regular requirement to win business that you can't avoid or postpone.

 Need More Information About Cybersecurity Regulations?

-Navigating the process of these cybersecurity frameworks can be challenging.
-However, if you are a contractor or subcontractor wanting to work with the Department of Defense, obtaining a CMMC certification is in your best interest.
-In contrast, if you are working with a federal agency as a Cloud Service Provider (CSP), you’ll need to determine which FedRAMP authorization direction to take to set your company up for success.
+Navigating these cybersecurity frameworks can be challenging.
+However, if you are a contractor or subcontractor wanting to work with the DoD, obtaining a CMMC certification is in your best interest.
+If you are working with a federal agency as a Cloud Service Provider (CSP), you’ll need to determine which FedRAMP authorization direction to take to set your company up for success.

-To learn more about the process for becoming FedRAMP and CMMC certified, visit the blogs below:
+To learn more about the process for becoming FedRAMP and CMMC certified you can check out:

 If you are a GSA contractor or a prospective GSA contractor, be sure to subscribe to our blog to stay up to date with government contracting updates.
-If you have any relating to FedRAMP, CMMC, or any GSA Schedule questions, we would be happy to help you.
+If you have any questions relating to FedRAMP, CMMC, or any general inquiries about the GSA Schedules program, we would be happy to help you.